-While the Board has concluded that there are limited opportunities for future economies of scale, we will continue to focus on costs related to the Trust and will exert downward pressure whenever we can.
-As noted above, economies of scale have no impact on the costs incurred by customers invested in the Trust who will continue to see a charge of 1.50% per year.
+While the Board has concluded that there are limited opportunities for future economies of scale, we will continue to focus on costs related to the Trust and will exert downward pressure whenever we can to introduce savings for FIML that can be reinvested back into the Group.
+As noted above, economies of scale have no impact on the costs incurred by customers invested in the Trust who will continue to see a charge of 1.50% per year (or 1.00% for ISA customers following the rebate introduced in July 2024).